 About King Aerospace

 King Aerospace, Inc. (KAI) is a global operation that serves the U.S. military and government to deliver responsive aircraft maintenance and logistics support in some of the world’s most hostile, remote and harsh locations.
 KAI operates facilities at Biggs Army Airfield, El Paso, TX; Kirtland Air Force Base, Albuquerque, NM; Camp Humphreys, South Korea; and 24/7 global logistics outposts.
-Its sister company, King Aerospace Commercial Corporation (KACC) is a leading one-stop provider of aircraft services with offices and facilities in Dallas, TX; Ardmore, OK; and Rogers, AR.
+Its sister company, King Aerospace Commercial Corporation (KACC) is a leading one-stop provider of aircraft services with offices and facilities in Dallas, TX; Ardmore, OK; and Bentonville, AR.
 KACC is a GE OnPoint™ service center.
 It specializes in avionics design/installation, interior design/refurbishment, engineering services, maintenance and paint.
 KACC is an authorized FAA and EASA Repair Station and is AS9110C-certified.
 It also provides aircraft project management, offsite maintenance and other aircraft-related management services.
 Founded in 1992, King Aerospace is a privately owned company focused on customer and team member satisfaction.